ebaklund/dev-shop/README.md

 # dev-shop
-Developer k3d workshop with  backstage, crossplane, argo workflow, argo cd
+Developer workshop with a number of tools for software development